MoldyMacaroniX/dashword.net/_src/posts/how-to-install-geometry-dash-2-2.md

 You can install Geometry Dash 2.2 on your desktop PC or laptop via Steam.

 [Use this link to find Geometry Dash on Steam](https://store.steampowered.com/app/322170/Geometry_Dash/) and press **Update** or **Install** to install Geometry Dash 2.2.

+---

+Those are all the places where you can install Geometry Dash 2.2 now that the update is finally out.